 We know, it all sounds a bit overwhelming, and no, you don’t have to throw away half of your wardrobe and stop shopping at your favorite retail shops right now.
 But putting a little thought into where your garments come from is a good start.
 Focus on making choices based on your conscience.

 Use the above tips and making a good choice might be much easier than you expect.
 Also, we will be here waiting for your comments on the process and would love to see you make better choices if you share them with us through Pinterest or Instagram.
 We've come a long way in the past few years as consumers.
 We've become more aware and curious.
 The years of social ignorance are dwindling, which is awesome.

 If you’re still asking yourself ‘why do I care?’, then think about this: The fashion industry is one of the major polluting industries in the world.
 If not for others, do it for the planet.
 We will all benefit from it.

 All in all, the decision on how to shop is yours to make, but wouldn’t the world be a better place if we thought of one another?
 However cheesy it might sound, together we can make a difference.
 Your perception can make a difference.
 And you can start by making small but smart decisions while shopping.

 Shop Jenn Lee is a slow fashion-focused business.
 I work with local families in Eastern Bali.
 This is a small community of artisans, who take great pride in creating the highest-quality ata bags.
 They are honored to share their craft with you.
-It is the time to give the business back to the makers.
-And it is important to me to be able to show you every step of the process of how the bags are made.
-As well as take you (virtually 😉) to visit the families.
-Check the video from the last visit to Eastern Bali here.
+It is important to show you how the bags are made and take you (virtually 😉) to visit the families.
+Check the video from a visit to Eastern Bali here.